oracle-livelabs/goldengate/ogg-json/provision/provision.md

 - Task 1B: Create Stack:  **Compute Only**

 ## Task 1A: Create Stack:  Compute + Networking
-1. Identify the ORM stack zip file downloaded in *Task 1*
+1. Identify the ORM stack zip file downloaded in *Lab Prepare Setup Task 1*
 2. Log in to Oracle Cloud account
 3. Open up the hamburger menu in the top left corner.
 Click **Developer Services**, and choose **Resource Manager > Stacks**.
 Choose the compartment in which you would like to install the stack.
 Click **Create Stack**.